cartesi/docs/docs/cartesi-rollups/components.md

 - If the sender is not a validator or the claim is invalid, the transaction reverts.
 - If the claim is valid, doesn’t disagree with any of the other claims in the epoch, and does not generate consensus, it returns a "No Conflict" response.
 - If the claim is valid but disagrees with another claim for that epoch, it warns the Cartesi Rollups Manager that a conflict is happening and what are the conflicting claims and claimants involved.
 When that dispute is resolved the Validator Manager module gets notified so it can deal however it likes with the validators involved.
-In our initially suggested implementation, the loser of a dispute gets removed from the validator set.
+In our initially suggested implementation, the loser of a dispute is removed from the validator set.
 - If the claim is valid, agrees with all other claims in that epoch, and is the last claim to be received, it lets Cartesi Rollups know that consensus was reached.
 This allows the rollups DApp to finalize the epoch and allow for the execution of its vouchers.
 Regardless of what the name might suggest, validators do not interact with this module at all.

 ### Fee Manager and Bank